mdeguzis/SteamOS-Tools/README.md

 ***

 For the latest change details, please see the commits page and [libregeek.org](http://www.libregeek.org/category/steamos-tools/) for overall change details.
 You can also follow development, and engage in discussion by joining the IRC channel `#libregeek` located under the irc.freenode.net network.
-The main op is me "ProfessorKaos64".
+The main op is me "mtdeguzis".

 While I know folks I run into will send me friend requestes at time on Steam, please don't be offended if I do not accept it.
 I try to keep my list small and tidy to minimize notification clutter, keep general discussions to IRC, and to keep organized with discussions.
 I typically only add folks I have regular contact with, and will even prune the list at times.
 Thank you for understanding.

 # Warning
 ***

-Please take time to read the [disclaimer](https://github.com/ProfessorKaos64/SteamOS-Tools/blob/brewmaster/disclaimer.md).
+Please take time to read the [disclaimer](https://github.com/mtdeguzis/SteamOS-Tools/blob/brewmaster/disclaimer.md).
 Please also understand the default branch of this GitHub repository is for **SteamOS Brewmaster**.

 # Wiki and FAQ
 ***

-Please refer to the [wiki](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.
-A direct link to the FAQ is [here](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/FAQ).
+Please refer to the [wiki](https://github.com/mtdeguzis/SteamOS-Tools/wiki), located to your right in this repository for all supplemental information and instructions.
+A direct link to the FAQ is [here](https://github.com/mtdeguzis/SteamOS-Tools/wiki/FAQ).
 Information for installations, as well as much more, is located within.
 If there is a page missing, or information you wish me to add, please let me know via an issues ticket.

 For SteamOS-specific help (aside from SteamOS-Tools), I do ask you visit and review the community SteamOS wiki at [Valve's GitHub page](https://github.com/ValveSoftware/SteamOS/wiki) for all other topics.
 This is one area that I greatly appreciate help and support with.
 Please considering signing up or anonymously contributing to it.